This page contains information on:

 - M.A. in biology

-All students in the School of Computing and Engineering are assigned to a faculty adviser.
-All SCE students must be cleared to register by an adviser each semester.
-To schedule advising, contact your department office.
+All undergraduate students in the School of Computing and Engineering are advised by staff academic advisors located in the DST Student Services Center.
+Many graduate students and some undergraduate students in SCE will meet with a faculty advisor, however all SCE students must be cleared to register by an advisor each semester.
+Please see your academic advisor for questions.

 352 Flarsheim Hall